Spring, Light Meals, Soup

 Ingredients

-Few sprigs of fresh herbs such as dill, Mint, flat leaf parsley
+Few sprigs fresh herbs, such as dill, mint, and flat-leaf parsley

 2 bay leaves